will62794/will62794.github.io/_drafts/2025-08-21-logless-raft.md

 Linearizability?
 Read your latest write?

-## Related Approaches
+### Related Work

 The notion of logless or "register"-based consensus algorithms is not new.
-Recent proposal slike CASPaxos try to do something similar for Paxos based systems, and there is also a history of literatue on so classed "atomic registers" or "multi-write, multi-reader" (MWMR) registers, which implement this type of primitive in distributed fashion.
+Recent proposal slike CASPaxos try to do something similar for Paxos based systems, and there is also a history of literature on so classed "[atomic registers](https://groups.csail.mit.edu/tds/papers/Lynch/FTCS97.pdf)" or "multi-write, multi-reader" (MWMR) registers, which implement this type of primitive in distributed fashion.
 Notably I haven't seen the logless variation specifically appear in the context of a Raft-based protocol, though, it is essentially similar to the ideas that arose when designing a [new reconfiguration protocol](https://drops.dagstuhl.de/entities/document/10.4230/LIPIcs.OPODIS.2021.26) within MongoDB's Raft-based consensus system.